iamdtang/skaterdav85.github.io/teaching/2018/labs/sample-midterm.md

 * `jobTitle`
 * `phoneNumber`

-Next, build out the functionality for listing all users, viewing more details about a user, deleting a user, creating a user, and editing a user.
+Next, build out the functionality for listing all users and viewing more details about a user.

 The URLs for each page should be:

 * user list - /users
 * user details - /users/:id
-* create user - /users/new
-* edit user - /users/:id/edit

 The user list page should only show `firstName` and `lastName`.
 The user detail page should show all attributes for its users.

-After saving successfully on the create page, transition to the user details page for the user that was just created.

-After editing a user successfully on the edit page, transition back to that user's detail page.

-When deleting a user, add a confirmation prompt to make sure the user wants to continue with deleting using `window.confirm`.

 Push this code up to a repo named `itp404-lab2-part2`.